NBC logo: Proud "N" (1979–1986)

+The Peacock became so closely associated with NBC that in 1979, the network's sitting president, Fred Silverman, moved to reintroduce it as the logo of the network.
+This decision was influenced by research conducted in 1977 by Peter H. Kliegman from NBC's corporate planning department, which recognized the Peacock's value in identifying NBC-TV, and recommended its use as a logo.
+The "N" and the Peacock were combined by creative directors Gene Kolomatsky and Ted Szumila in September 1979 to create the "Proud N."

-The Peacock returned as part of NBC's branding in September 1979.
-The "N" and the Peacock were combined to create a design called the "Proud N." This marked the first time that the Peacock was actually part of NBC's own logo.
+This marked the first time that the Peacock was part of NBC's official logo rather than a signifier of color programming.
 It was simplified in keeping with the letter's pared-down design.
 Although all eleven feathers were intact, the teardrop tips were removed, while a simpler color scheme was used for the feathers themselves (blue for the feather behind the peacock's body; yellow, orange, red, violet and indigo respectively for the other feathers on both sides).
 The Peacock's body became a simple triangular shape, without any feet.
 On several occasions, the new Peacock was used independently of the "N," starting with the new "Proud as a Peacock" advertising campaign that reintroduced the Peacock; however, the "N" and the Peacock were usually combined between 1979 and 1986.
-The 1979 "Proud N" logo was designed by Lippincott & Margulies.

-Initially, the Peacock was not NBC's primary logo and was only used to distinguish color broadcasts.
-Instead, NBC was identified by other logos such as the xylophone and the NBC snake.
-However, the Peacock became so closely associated with NBC that in 1979, the network's president at the time, Fred Silverman, incorporated it into the logo.
-This decision was influenced by research conducted in 1977 by Peter H. Kliegman from NBC's corporate planning department, which recognized the Peacock's value in identifying NBC-TV, and recommended its use as a logo.
 In 1986, the "N" was retired and the Peacock became the sole logo used by NBC, including the radio network.